Search | Site Map

 Q: How do I find out if I’m approved to have a Public Defender represent me?

 A: A representative of our office will review your application and possibly request additional information.
 Based on this information, we will make a determination whether you are eligible for Public Defender representation.
 If the application is turned down, it is because the case is not a case we can handle or the applicant is not indigent according to the financial guidelines of the Missouri State Public Defender System.

 If the application is denied, the determination of indigency can be appealed to the judge of the court in which the case is pending.
 The Public Defender office can tell you how to appeal the determination in your county.

 Q: Will I have to pay for a Public Defender?

 A: Yes.
 The law requires the Public Defender to seek repayment for the value and costs of representation in most cases, but payment is not required “up front” for the Public Defender to provide representation.
 The amount and manner of repayment will be explained as part of the application process.
 Generally, the Public Defender will seek reimbursement for the value of representation from a chart called the fee schedule.

 Fees, listed in the Fee Schedule, are based on the type of case and the manner in which the case is resolved.
-In addition, repayment will include actual costs such as the cost of taking depositions or expert witness fees.

 Q: How do I contact a Public Defender?